kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     3. Regular expression constraint applied directly to the argument.

 If any argument fails validation, the aspect throws `ViolationException` **before** the method body runs.
+Argument violations are reported at the path of the parameter name, for example `code` or `user.name`.

 #### Required Arguments { #required-arguments }

 All arguments are considered required by default, so `null` checks are created for them.
+Primitive arguments are never `null`-checked — there is nothing to check.

 #### Optional Arguments { #optional-arguments }